-Table 2.
-HR (95% CI) of the relationship between relative humidity and CVD season, with the highest mortality occurring on days of extreme heat and humidity^[32,33].
+These results are consistent with those of previous studies on the relationship between humidity and CVD.
+Yang et al. reported an association between RH and the admission rate of patients with cerebral infarction and hypertensive nephropathy^[30].
+Similarly, a time-series study by Panagiotakos et al. found that the risk of acute coronary syndrome increased with an increase in RH by 1%^[31].
+Other studies have also highlighted the influence of RH on mortality during the summer season, with the highest mortality occurring on days of extreme heat and humidity^[32,33].
 Additionally, the incidence of stroke increases under conditions of extremely low or high RH^[34], and both increasing and decreasing RH were associated with a slight increase in CVD admissions^[35].
 In Central Europe, dry or humid atmospheres have been associated with a significant increase in CVD mortality^[36].
 A study from Sydney also reported that summer mortality levels were associated with dry or wet atmospheres^[37].